 SonicJs also manages both css/js assets, including combination and minification, ensuring that your site loads lightning fast in production.

-The administration section uses the same theme engine and can also be alter to meet your design needs.
+The administration section uses the same theme engine and can also be altered to meet your design needs.

 User and Role management is an essential part of any web application and many websites.
 SonicJs provides a solid foundation for user and role management.
 Both user and role properties can be extended using the drag and drop content type editor (user/roles are at their core, just content types).